M-A-S1/Real-Time-Human-Detection-and-Tracking-Using-Jetson-Nano/README.md

 ---

+## 📐 Evaluation Metrics Explanation

+- **Precision:** Fraction of detected humans that are correct.
+High precision reduces false positives, which is critical for stable tracking.
+- **Recall:** Fraction of ground-truth humans that are detected.
+Lower recall indicates missed detections, common in lightweight models.
+- **F1-score:** Harmonic mean of precision and recall.
+- **Confusion Matrix:** Shows true positives, false positives, and false negatives.
+True negatives are not defined in object detection due to the vast background.

+---

 ### 🎥 MOT17 Real-Time Tracking on Jetson Nano (~10 FPS)
 The following GIF shows **FastMOT + YOLOv4-tiny** running on **MOT17** in real time on Jetson Nano: